-Regardless of whether or not there’s a formal procedure in place to withdraw your enrollment, you should write the Admissions Office via email.
+Whether or not there’s a formal procedure in place to withdraw your enrollment, you should write the Admissions Office via email.
 Notify them of your intention to withdraw, along with your reasoning.
-Be grateful in your opening and closing statements, and if possible, direct your email to an existing point of contact who’s familiar with you.
-From our experience, colleges are very understanding and will help you complete your request.
+Be grateful in your opening and closing statements.
+And if possible, direct your email to an existing point of contact who’s familiar with you.
+From our experience, colleges are very understanding and will help you complete your request for Waitlist Acceptances.

 Notify the Next University

-After you’ve completed the above two steps, write the Admissions Office of the university to which you plan on enrolling.
-Let them know that you will be enrolling once you’ve successfully withdrawn from the current university, and again, be grateful in your wording.
+After you’ve completed the above two steps, write the Admissions Office of the college to which you plan on enrolling.
+Let them know that you will be enrolling once you’ve successfully withdrawn from the current university.
+And again, be grateful in your words.

 Hopefully, this doesn’t happen more than once, but if it does, simply repeat the above steps.

-We hope that this provides some valuable insight into managing waitlist acceptances while making your college application profile even stronger.
+We hope that this provides some valuable insight while making your college application profile even stronger.
 We specialize in youth mentorship and college counseling.
-From 8th grade to 12th, we have you covered for any stage in your high school career.
-Schedule a free consultation with us here.
+From 8th grade to 12th grade, we have you covered for any stage in your high school career.
+Schedule a free meet and greet with us here.